ioannisa/SecuredAndroidPersistence/README.md

 * **Security**: Protects sensitive data with robust encryption techniques, including complex objects and files.

 * **Ease of Use**: Simplifies the process of managing encrypted preferences and data with a user-friendly API.

+* **State Persistence**: Seamlessly integrates with Jetpack Compose by providing `MutableState` delegates that automatically persist and restore UI state.
+This ensures your Compose components maintain consistent and secure state across recompositions and app restarts without additional boilerplate.

 * **Versatility**: Supports a variety of data types, including primitives, complex objects, and files, integrating seamlessly with existing Android components.